bwu62/stat240-revamp/docs/04-data-frames.md

  - `sheet` and `range` are unique to `read_excel()` and you control which sheet (i.e. the tabs at the bottom) and what range (i.e. rectangular region of the spreadsheet) to read the data from.
     - `sheet` (defaults to the first sheet) can be either a name, a number indicating the position, or even included in the `range` specification.
-    - `range` (defauls to the entire range) can be specified a variety of different ways, but most commonly might be something like `"A2:D6"` which includes the cells between columns A-D and rows 2-6.
+    - `range` (defaults to the entire range) can be specified a variety of different ways, but most commonly might be something like `"A2:D6"` which includes the cells between columns A-D and rows 2-6.
 See [this page](https://readxl.tidyverse.org/reference/cell-specification.html) for examples of other syntax.
  - `col_names` behaves exactly the same as above: the default `TRUE` uses first row as names, `FALSE` uses generic placeholder names, but you can also directly set the names with a character vector
  - `col_types` is similar, but instead of a compact string notation, you must use a character vector to specify each column type, with "numeric", "logical", "date", "text", or "skip" as the possible values
  - `na`: also behaves the same above and accepts a vector of values that represent missing data; the only difference is it defaults to `""`